 In my time away from work I’m a bootleg architect, designing and building structures for my expanding garden.
 I share my backyard with a few urban ducks, mainly because they are hilarious!
 In addition to providing comic relief, they also serve as bug control and produce balanced fertilizer for my edible plants.

-While I’ve loved ALL my rescue dogs, I have a particular affinity for fear-aggressive Great Danes; providing them a calm, secure environment is rewarding.
+While I’ve loved ALL my rescue dogs, I have a particular affinity for fear-aggressive Great Danes; providing them with a calm, secure environment is challenging and rewarding.
 As a result of my work with them, I’ve become a pretty good dog trainer.
 I’m frequently asked how the dogs and ducks get along, and the answer is that the dogs learn that ducks are ‘family’ and leave them alone….for the most part.
 One of my rescue Danes, Lucy, calmly broke up a duck fight by nudging the combatants apart with her nose!

 p.s.
 Danes drool.
 A lot!